PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-08 12:25:24
+Last updated: 2024-04-08 12:25:58
-Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
-So you force yourself not to want it. - Ted Mosby
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo